 Considering the implications of the Dark Web's existence is paramount for IT managers tasked with safeguarding their company's digital assets and sensitive information.

-The Role of the Dark Web in Cybercrime
+The role of the Dark Web in cybercrime

 The darknet serves as a breeding ground for cybercriminal activity, providing a platform for hackers, fraudsters, and malicious actors to operate with impunity.